svalabs/checkmk_dcd_file_connector/README.md

 ## Usage

-After installation you will have to create a new connection using the _CSV Connector_ type.
+After installation you will have to create a new connection using the _File Import_ connector type.

 You will have to specify an existing file that will be used for importing.
 Alongside that you have to choose the format your data is in.